codeceptjs/CodeceptJS/docs/helpers/WebDriver.md

 -   `url`: base url of website to be tested.
 -   `browser`: browser in which to perform testing.
--   `host`: (optional, default: localhost) - WebDriver host to connect.
+-   `host`:  - WebDriver host to connect.
--   `port`: (optional, default: 4444) - WebDriver port to connect.
+-   `port`:  - WebDriver port to connect.
--   `protocol`: (optional, default: http) - protocol for WebDriver server.
+-   `protocol`:  - protocol for WebDriver server.
--   `path`: (optional, default: /wd/hub) - path to WebDriver server,
+-   `path`:  - path to WebDriver server,
--   `remoteFileUpload`: (optional, default: true) - upload file to remote server when running `attachFile`.
+-   `remoteFileUpload`:  - upload file to remote server when running `attachFile`.
--   `restart`: (optional, default: true) - restart browser between tests.
+-   `restart`:  - restart browser between tests.
 -   `smartWait`: (optional) **enables [SmartWait][3]**; wait for additional milliseconds for element to appear.
 Enable for 5 secs: "smartWait": 5000.
--   `disableScreenshots`: (optional, default: false) - don't save screenshots on failure.
+-   `disableScreenshots`:  - don't save screenshots on failure.
--   `fullPageScreenshots` (optional, default: false) - make full page screenshots on failure.
+-   `fullPageScreenshots`  - make full page screenshots on failure.
--   `uniqueScreenshotNames`: (optional, default: false) - option to prevent screenshot override if you have scenarios with the same name in different suites.
+-   `uniqueScreenshotNames`:  - option to prevent screenshot override if you have scenarios with the same name in different suites.
--   `keepBrowserState`: (optional, default: false) - keep browser state between tests when `restart` is set to false.
+-   `keepBrowserState`:  - keep browser state between tests when `restart` is set to false.
--   `keepCookies`: (optional, default: false) - keep cookies between tests when `restart` set to false.
+-   `keepCookies`:  - keep cookies between tests when `restart` set to false.
 -   `windowSize`: (optional) default window size.
 Set to `maximize` or a dimension in the format `640x480`.
--   `waitForTimeout`: (optional, default: 1000) sets default wait time in _ms_ for all `wait*` functions.
+-   `waitForTimeout`:  sets default wait time in _ms_ for all `wait*` functions.
 -   `desiredCapabilities`: Selenium's [desired capabilities][4].
--   `manualStart`: (optional, default: false) - do not start browser before a test, start it manually inside a helper with `this.helpers["WebDriver"]._startBrowser()`.
+-   `manualStart`:  - do not start browser before a test, start it manually inside a helper with `this.helpers["WebDriver"]._startBrowser()`.
 -   `timeouts`: [WebDriver timeouts][5] defined as hash.